jonnonz1/nz-statute-book/acts/public/1977/wild-animal-control-act-1977.md

 (4) Any wild animal taken or killed during the commission of any offence against this Act, the Trespass Act 1980, the Civil Aviation Act 1990, or any other Act or bylaw relating to the land or the natural waters of the land or the flora or fauna of the land whereon the offence was committed, and any part of the carcass of any wild animal so taken or killed during the commission of any offence against any of the said Acts, shall be deemed to be unlawfully taken or killed, and shall remain the property of the Crown, and any money paid in respect of the animal or its carcass shall be paid to the Department for credit to a Crown Bank Account, or shall be recoverable from the person who sold the animal or carcass as a debt due to the Crown, and every person who fails to comply with this subsection commits an offence against this Act.

 ### 39A Sentence of community work
-A court may sentence any individual who commits an offence against this Act to a sentence of community work, and the provisions of Part 2 of the Sentencing Act 2002 apply with all necessary modifications.
+A court may sentence any individual who is convicted of an offence against this Act to a sentence of community work, and the provisions of Part 2 of the Sentencing Act 2002 apply with all necessary modifications.

 ### 39B Penalties for offences committed for commercial gain or reward
 (1) If a person is convicted of an offence against this Act and, on sentencing for that offence, the court is satisfied beyond reasonable doubt that the offence was committed for the purpose of commercial gain or reward (whether or not any gain or reward is realised), the person is liable instead of any penalty otherwise prescribed to,—